red5alex/ifm_contrib/README.md

 **Note that ifm_contrib is at the moment OUT OF MAINTENANCE.
 DHI does not guarantee its correct functioning or compatibility with FEFLOW Versions >= 8.0.
 DHI might investigate in the future the possibility of finding an alternative solution for such library.**

-**An Open Source Extension Project for the FEFLOW Programming API.**

 **ifm_contrib** is an Open-Source Extension of the IFM, the Python API of FEFLOW.

 It is **written by FEFLOW users, for FEFLOW users**.
 It builds on top of the Standard FEFLOW IFM API which provides the elementary functions to access the model data.